hbaniecki/user-21/workshop/README.md

 # user-21

-Demo for the modelStudio & Arenar part of the useR!
+Preliminaries for the modelStudio & Arena part of the useR!
 2021 workshop:

 > Introduction to Responsible Machine Learning

+Follow https://github.com/MI2DataLab/ResponsibleML-UseR2021 for the complete materials.